DMD1070/DMD1070.github.io/lessons/11-sketching.md

 layout: post
 title: Sketching Design Studio
 lesson_num: 11
+excerpt: "Through sketching, sharing ideas, and refining these ideas we can begin to develop our initial site design.
+To do so we'll follow the design studio process."
 ---

 Through sketching, sharing ideas, and refining these ideas we can begin to develop our initial site design.
 To do so we'll follow the design studio process.